annabavaresco/ancm2024/docs/index.rst

     `Ashley Burgoyne <https://www.mcg.uva.nl/people/jaburgoyne/>`_.

 +++++++++++++++
-Goals and teching principles behind the tutorials
+Goals and teaching principles behind the tutorials
 +++++++++++++++

 Trivial as it may sound, the tutorials included in this course were created mainly for you to **learn**.